sgsavu/sgsavu/README.md

 ### Hi, I'm Sebi. 👋

-A hard working, ambitious, 2nd Year Computer Science student at the University of Birmingham.
+A hard working, ambitious, final year Computer Science student at the University of Birmingham.
 Verified competences in multiple programming languages, capable of cooperating in a team, possessing great insight into the business world and also a talented problem solver.

 ### About Me 📚
 - 🔭 I’m currently working on a personal horror game in Unreal Engine 5.